 In Early Years and years 1 & 2 we use the Charanga music scheme.
 This explores music from different genres, cultures and time periods.
 Children are taught about composition and how to play simple instruments, both tuned (e.g. xylophones & glockenspiels, metalaphones) and untuned (drums, triangles, cabassas, shakers etc.)

-Every child from year 3 to year 6 learns to play a musical instrument.
-In years 3 and 4 this is done one a whole class basis (ukulele for year 4 and flutaphone for years 3).
+Every child from year 3 to year 6 learns to play a musical instrument or will be taught how to sing.
+In year 3 this is done on a whole class basis and the children are taught how to play the flutophone .
 When children progress into years 5 & 6 they learn the clarinet, guitar or trumpet.
 Tuition takes place weekly in small groups led by qualified instructors through the Every Child A Musician programme (ECAM).
 As part of this process children are taught to read music and participate in group performances.

 How we know your child is succeeding?

 In EYFS & KS1 we use the assessment outcomes form the Charanga scheme of work.
 In years 3, 4, 5 and 6 we liaise closely with our professional instructors to asses pupil’s progress and competency.
 During year 6 children can also sit nationally accredited music exams (dependent on their level of competency).

 If you would like to find out more information please contact: